Mark LeCras

 Mark LeCras (born 30 August 1986) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).
 He was predominantly used as a small forward, though he has occasionally played in the midfield.
 He won an AFL Premiership with West Coast in 2018, his last season.
+LeCras is the last West Coast Eagle born before the club's first game to play for them.